Forget the fertility myths. It’s Valentine’s Day… have some fun

 Women: Don’t do anything aerobic.
 No more coffee.
 Eat pineapples.
 And so long, alcohol.

-We become like pupils in a classroom, following the advice of everyone else, eyes wide, nodding along, anxious for success.
+We become like pupils in a classroom, following the advice of everyone else and anxious for success.
 And, at least for Phillip and me, there were times when we had gotten so used to looking at our fertility doctor, our calendar, and the dreaded Internet that we stopped looking at each other.

 I recently asked the TFC doctors about some of these fertility myths.
 Specifically, if the “boxers or briefs” question still held any validity.